xiaoylu/leetcode_category/Cplusplus/Readme.md

 ---
 If you do a "delete p" where p is a pointer to a base class, then that class needs have a virtual destructor.
 [Why?](https://blogs.msdn.microsoft.com/oldnewthing/20040507-00/?p=39443)
-Because your "delete p" might be early bind to the base class's destructor, so memory leak for the derived class.
+Because your "delete p" might be early binded to the base class's destructor at compile time, so memory leak happens for the derived class.

 "There’s rarely a reason NOT to make the destructor virtual if you already have a (public) virtual method in the base class."
 The vptr is already there in the base class anyway.